Toyota unveils new battery technology, sweeping plans for EV innovation - ExBulletin

 Toyota said it aims to launch next-generation lithium-ion batteries from 2026 that offer longer driving range and faster charging.

-It also touted “technological advances” in addressing the durability issue of all-solid-state batteries and said it was developing means to mass produce these batteries with a target commercialization date of 2027-2028.
+It also touted a “technical breakthrough” in addressing the durability issue of all-solid-state batteries and said it was developing means to mass produce those batteries, with a target commercialization date of 2027-2028.

 All-solid-state batteries can hold more energy than current liquid-electrolyte batteries.
-Automakers and analysts hope to accelerate the transition to EVs by addressing a key consumer concern: range.
+Automakers and analysts hope to accelerate the transition to EVs by addressing a major consumer concern about range.

 Still, such batteries are expensive and can last for years.
 Toyota intends to sidestep the risk with higher-performing lithium iron phosphate batteries, a cheaper alternative to the lithium-ion batteries that have fueled the proliferation of EVs in China, the world’s largest car market.

-Toyota said it will produce EVs with more efficient lithium-ion batteries and a range of 1,000 km (621 miles) in the high-end market.
-By comparison, the world’s best-selling EV, the long-range version of the Tesla Model Y powered by lithium-ion batteries, can run about 530 kilometers under U.S. standards.
+Toyota announced that it will produce EVs with more efficient lithium-ion batteries and a range of 1,000km in the luxury market.
+By comparison, the world’s best-selling EV, the long-range version of the Tesla Model Y powered by lithium-ion batteries, can run about 330 miles under U.S. standards.

 Toyota did not provide details about the expected costs or necessary investments for the project.